thisHermit/nlp_project/README.md

 > - Add relevant metrics and plots that describe the outcome of the experiment well.
 > - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?

-### Paraphrase Type Generation
+### Paraphrase Type Detection

-All experiments for this task are evaulated using MCC.
-Early stoppping is used within all experiments to use the model with the best Validation MCC.
-A train val split of 0.9 was used (since the dataset is not very large).
-Also all accuracy graphs begin at 0.7 (ie 70% accuracy).
-The hyper-parameters chosen are the same for all the experiments.
+- All experiments for this task are evaulated using MCC.
+- Early stoppping is used within all experiments to use the model with the best Validation MCC.
+- A train val split of 0.9 was used (since the dataset is not very large).
+- The default loss function is BCEWithLogitsLoss unless mentioned otherwise
+- All accuracy graphs begin at 0.7 (ie 70% accuracy).
+- The hyper-parameters chosen are the same for all the experiments.
 The reasoning for their values is discussed [here](#hyperparameter-optimization) and also justified by Hyper parameter optimisation using Optuna in Experiment number 7.

 <details>
 <summary><h4>Experiment 1</h4></summary>